milador/Qwiic-BLE-Switch-Interface/Usage/README.md

 1. Connect two Adaptive Switches to [Qwiic-Adaptive-Switch-Input](https://github.com/milador/Qwiic-Adaptive-Switch) module through 3.5mm switch connectors.

    1.1.
-Switch 1 : LED blinks in Blue
+Switch A

    1.2.
-Switch 2 : LED blink in Red

-2. Switch between modes by press and holding Switch Number Two for 4 seconds
+Switch B

+2. Connect and pair to the host device (Example: Windows 10 PC)

+   On Windows 10:

    2.1.
-Keyboard Switch Mode: LED stays Teal, Switch 1 : Key a, Switch 2 : Key b
+Select **Start > Settings > Devices > Bluetooth & other devices**
    2.2.
-Morse Keyboard Mode: LED stays Purple, Switch 1 : Dot, Switch 2 : Dash
+Select **Add Bluetooth or other device > Bluetooth**.
    2.3.
-Morse Mouse Mode: LED stays Pink, Switch 1 : Dot, Switch 2 : Dash
+Choose **Qwiic BLE Switch** and follow additional instructions if they appear.
    2.4.
+Select **Done** once the device is paired.

+3. Switch between modes by press and holding Switch B for 4 seconds or by pressing M5 button.

+   3.1.
+Switch Mode: Windows and Android, Switch A : a Key, Switch B : b Key

+   3.2.
+Switch Mac Mode: Mac, Switch A : F1 Key, Switch B : F2 Key

+   3.3.
+Morse Keyboard Mode: Morse code, Switch A : Dot, Switch B : Dash

-Settings Mode: LED stays Orange, Switch 1 : Increase Reaction level, Switch 2 : Decrease Reaction level
+   3.4.
+Settings Mode: Change reaction time, Switch A : Decrease Reaction level, Switch B : Increase Reaction level

-3. ..

-4. ..

 ### How to Customize?

-  1. Enter Settings Mode by press holding switch Number Two 3 times for 4 seconds.
-The LED turns and stays Orange.
+  1. Enter Settings Mode by press holding switch B 3 times for 4 seconds or by pressing M5 button.
+The screen will display a text in yellow to indicate it's in Settings Mode.
-  2. Press Switch One to Increase Reaction level ( Maximum is 10 ) : LED blinks in Blue
+  2. Press Switch A to Decrease Reaction level ( Maximum is 1 ) : 500ms
-  3. Press Switch Two to Decrease Reaction level ( Minimum is 1 ) : LED blink in Red
+  3. Press Switch B to Increase Reaction level ( Minimum is 10 ) : 50ms
-  4. ..
-  5. ..